 I have no idea what this sculpture is meant to represent.
 I do know that the sculpture can look like either an A, K, or V depending on your viewing angle, which I like to think it stands for Abbot Kinney Venice.
 I doubt this is true, as every one of this artist’s works tend to look like As, Ks, and Vs, but I like the thought nonetheless.

 Continuing past Declaration, cross the bike path and enter the Venice Art Walls.
 These walls were formerly part of the Venice Pavilion, and even though graffiti was illegal, the artists here were supported by the community and tolerated by the police.
 When the Pavilion was torn down in 1999, these walls were left standing as a tribute to public graffiti art in Los Angeles.
-Today, you must have a permit to paint here, but not to worry, permits are free and can be applied for on site (weekends only, photo identification required, click here for the rest of the rules).
+Today, you must have a permit to paint here, but they are free and can be applied for on site (weekends only, photo identification required, click here for the rest of the rules).

 After finishing at the skate park, head east, across the bike path, up Market Street, and back to Ocean Front Walk.
 Take a look to your right and if there are any artists/entertainers/crowds that look interesting, head down and check them out.
 Otherwise, we’ll head left (north), through the heart of the Boardwalk.